Gary Gaetti: Playing career

 Following the 1995 season, Gaetti signed as a free agent with the Cardinals, where he enjoyed two more productive seasons before being released again in August after the Cardinals' acquisition of Fernando Tatís.
 Gaetti immediately signed with the Cubs, where he hit .320/8/27 as the Cubs won the National League wild card.
 The following season, Gaetti played only semi-regularly and was released at the end of the season after hitting .204 with nine home runs.
 He wound up his career the following season in Boston, appearing in five games in April at the age of 41.

 Bill James noted Gaetti's baseball-related aging process as being unusual for two reasons.
 Unlike most other league veterans, his walk rate never improved and his rate of productivity decline was "exceptionally" slow.
 Gaetti was used as an emergency relief pitcher by both the Cardinals and the Cubs, retiring with an ERA of 7.71 and one strikeout in three appearances.

 Gaetti finished in the top 25 voting for American League Most Valuable Player four times in his career, three times with the Minnesota Twins (1986–1988), and once with the Kansas City Royals (1995).
 He finished fifth in American League Rookie of the Year voting (1982).
 He was a four-time Golden Glove Award winner (1986-1989).
 His 2,280 total base hits rank him 161st in the history of Major League Baseball.

+With seven defensive triple plays in his career, Gaetti is tied with six other players for the third-most triple plays in a career.
+Jake Beckley and Germany Smith both had eight, while Donie Bush, Bid McPhee, and John Morrill all share the record at nine.